phpearth/docs/security/passwords.md

-# How to Work With Users' Passwords and How to Securely Hash Passwords in PHP?
+# How to work with users' passwords and how to securely hash passwords in PHP?

 When you must save user's password in a database you should never ever store them in plain text because of security precautions and privacy protection.
 Database